explorable-viz/esop2025/author-response/response.md

 In the prior work, a theorem stated that if a computation evaluated to a trace, then the forwards and backwards analysis over that trace yield a Galois connection between "selections" on the original program and selections on the output.
 In the present paper, there is a similar result for graphs but nothing that relates this directly to the original program.
-Converting between these two formulations of the problem happens in our implementation but is not described in the paper; fixing this will serve to relate the two formalisations and also tie sections 3 and 4 together better (raised by Reviewer A).
+Mediating between these two formulations (from program to graph and back again) happens in our implementation but is not described in the paper; fixing this will serve to relate the two formalisations and also tie sections 3 and 4 together better (raised by Reviewer A).

 The question of whether there is a soundness theorem for the graph itself is slightly trickier.
 The intuition offered by Reviewer B for such a theorem sounds reasonable (and is perhaps related to "dependency correctness"